-A Kiwi firefighter battling the Australian bush fires says the worst isn't over yet
+A Kiwi firefighter battling the Australian bushfires says the worst isn't over yet

-A team of Kiwi firefighters in Australia say the workload is 'huge' and Australian crews have no end in sight.
+A team of Kiwi firefighters in Australia say the workload is "huge" and Australian crews have no end in sight.

 Five crews were deployed to a forest fire at Charleys Forest, east of Canberra, last week.
-The blaze covers nearly 65,000 hectares
+The blaze covers nearly 65,000ha.

 Crew leader Ken Keenan said the heat and different terrain made the conditions extremely difficult, but they were able to provide some reprieve to local crews.